 Please contact John Levandowski (johnlevandowski@

-Incoming families will receive an email in August with registration details.
+Incoming families will receive an email in late August with registration details.
 Lion Cards will be given to new students at Orientation.The Lion card is the official identification card for all students.
 The Lion Card comes with a prepaid spending account feature called Lion Cash that are the student incidental accounts.
 Students can use their card to buy textbooks and other items from the bookstore as well as eat at the Lions' Den.
 There are no fees to use the Lion Card and you can add as much value to your card as you would like.

 Students will not be allowed to participate in athletics or move into their dorms until the school has received their completed medical forms.